2020 Scott County GOP Basic Political Organization Unit (BPOU),

 - The order of nominating, seconding and candidate speeches for each office will be by lot and candidate speeches will immediately follow his or her nominating and seconding speeches.
 Candidates have a total of 10 minutes for their nominating, seconding and candidate speeches.
 The nominator and at least one seconding speech must be made by a delegate and/or seated alternate.

 - If there is only one candidate for endorsement, the convention may decide by a two-thirds vote to endorse by a rising vote.
 If affirmative, then a rising vote shall be taken to endorse.
 If affirmative, the endorsed candidate is allowed 5 minutes with no nominating and seconding speeches.

 - In contested races, voting shall be by secret ballot.
 Balloting shall continue until a candidate has been endorsed by receiving 60% of valid ballots cast and more than 50% of the voting strength of the convention according to the last credentials committee report preceding such vote.

 - Any candidate receiving less than 20% of the vote on any ballot after the second ballot shall cease to be considered a candidate for endorsement.
+After the third and subsequent ballots, the candidate with the lowest number of votes will cease to be considered a candidate for endorsement.
 Candidates automatically withdrawn from consideration under this rule may not address the convention.
 Prior to the commencement of any ballot any candidate still remaining for consideration may address the Convention for one (1) minute for the purpose of withdrawing.